Human rights in Russia: Sexual orientation and gender identity

 Neither same-sex marriages nor civil unions of same-sex couples are allowed in Russia.
-Article 12 of the Family Code de facto states that marriage is a union of a man and a woman.
+Article 12 of the Family Code de facto states that marriage is a union exclusively between a man and woman.

-In June 2013, parliament unanimously adopted the Russian gay propaganda law, banning promotion among children of "propaganda of nontraditional sexual relationships," meaning lesbian, gay, bisexual, or transgender (LGBT) relationships.
-Violators risk stiff fines, and in the case of foreigners, up to 15 days’ detention and deportation.
+In June 2013, parliament unanimously adopted the Russian gay propaganda law, banning promotion among children of "propaganda of nontraditional sexual relationships", meaning lesbian, gay, bisexual, or transgender (LGBT) relationships.
+Violators risk stiff fines, and in the case of foreigners, up to 15 days' detention and deportation.
 Beginning in 2006, similar laws outlawing "propaganda of homosexuality" among children were passed in 11 Russian regions.
 Critics contend the law makes illegal holding any sort of public demonstration in favour of gay rights, speak in defence of LGBT rights, and distribute material related to LGBT culture, or to state that same-sex relationships are equal to heterosexual relationships.

 Also in June, parliament passed a law banning adoption of Russian children by foreign same-sex couples and by unmarried individuals from countries where marriage for same-sex couples is legal.
 In September, several deputies introduced a bill that would make a parent's homosexuality legal grounds for denial of parental rights.
 It was withdrawn later for revision.

 Homophobic rhetoric, including by officials, and rising homophobic violence accompanied debate about these laws.
 Three homophobic murders were reported in various regions of Russia in May 2013.

 Vigilante groups, consisting of radical nationalists, and neo-Nazis, lure men or boys to meetings, accuse them of being gay, humiliate and beat them, and post videos of the proceedings on social media.
 For example, in September 2013 a video showed the rape of an Uzbek migrant in Russia who was threatened with a gun and forced to say he was gay.
 A few investigations were launched, but have not yet resulted in effective prosecution.

 In a report issued on 13 April 2017, a panel of five expert advisors to the United Nations Human Rights Council—Vitit Muntarbhorn, Sètondji Roland Adjovi, Agnès Callamard, Nils Melzer and David Kaye—condemned the wave of torture and killings of gay men in Chechnya.